 Majority places in India including Telugu States rely on rain water for irrigation and are currently facing severe water crisis.
 Partnering with OVBI and other non-profits, Suvidha plans to eliminate water poverty in several villages in Telugu States by constructing check dams, recharge structures, farm ponds, afforestation, soaking pits, and other ways.

 Suvidha plans to spend 1/3rd of money for educational projects, 1/3rd of money for water initiatives and rest for other activities:

 Suvidha currently adopted one village (Astanagurthy in Khammam District) in Telangana and another village (Sammetavari Gudem in West Godavari Dsitrict) in Andhra Pradesh.
 Suvidha aims to help these villages for three to five years and also plan to do water poverty elimination projects and other selective service projects in other villages in Telugu States.

 Info About the Founder

 With the support of like-minded friends, Bhaskar Vempati founded Suvidha International with a vision to adopt and empower villages in Telugu States, Telangana and Andhrapradesh.
-He is the Chief Executive Officer, CEO of the foundation and responsible to manage and execute the Suvidha International Foundation charitable projects in Telugu States.
-Bhaksar has been volunteering over ten years for several non-profit organizations for including Art of Living, Overseas Volunteer for Better India, Annapoorna USA Foundation, ManBadi Telugu School and Indian Association of Sacramento.
+He is the Chief Executive Officer, CEO/President of the foundation and responsible to manage and execute the Suvidha International Foundation charitable projects in Telugu States.
+Bhaksar has been volunteering for over ten years for several non-profit organizations including Art of Living, Overseas Volunteer for Better India, Annapoorna USA Foundation, ManBadi Telugu School and Indian Association of Sacramento.
 Along with few friends, Bhaskar has helped several students for past 12 years in Telugu States in completing their profession education and made them stand on their own feet.
 More recently Bhaskar led village adoption project in Telangana through Back to the Roots Organization and helped Astanagurthy village in Telangana in completing several developmental works.